Last reviewed July 5, 2015Tweet

 The Mortgage Credit Availability Index measures how easy or difficult it is to get a mortgage, as compared to the March 2012, when the index was launched.
 A score above 100 suggests that mortgages are easier to get than they were in March 2012.

-This is good news for the millions of HARP-eligible U.S. households.
-Even homeowners with less-than-perfect may be able to refinance.
+This is good news for the millions of HARP-eligible households; and other U.S. homes looking to refinance.
+Even homeowners with less-than-perfect may be able to refinance to today's low rates.

 The Home Affordable Refinance Program is run through Fannie Mae and Freddie Mac.
 The agencies publish an official rulebook for the program known as “HARP guidelines” which list minimum qualification standards.